Connecting Constructive Notions of Ordinals in Homotopy Type Theory: Three Constructions of Types of Ordinals

 for some natural number $n$ and ordinals $\beta_i$.
-This representation is especially appealing for ordinals below $\varepsilon_0$, where Cantor normal form correspond to finite binary trees (with a condition).
-A standard way to represent them is to use binary trees as follows.

-Let $\TT$ be the type of unlabeled binary trees, i.e.\ the inductive type with constructors $\leaf : \TT$ and $\node : \TT \times \TT \to \TT$.
-Let the relation $<$ be the \emph{lexicographical order}, generated by the following cases with implicitly quantified $a,b,c,d : \TT$:
+If $\alpha < \varepsilon_0$, then $\beta_i < \alpha$, and we can represent $\alpha$ as a finite binary tree (with a condition) as follows~\cite{buchholz:notation,CC:ord:coq,grimm:ord:coq,NFXG:three:ord}.
+Let $\TT$ be the type of unlabeled binary trees, i.e.\ the inductive type with suggestively named constructors $\tz : \TT$ and $\tom{-}{-} : \TT \times \TT \to \TT$.
+Let the relation $<$ be the \emph{lexicographical order}, i.e.\ generated by the following clauses: